Rice University’s Student Newspaper — Since 1916

 “My opponent, Brian Babin, was running unopposed even though he breached his oath of office by participating in the fake elector plan and not certifying the election,” Steele wrote in an email to the Thresher.
 “He has also never condemned the actions of Jan.
 6.”

-Texas Senator Molly Cook said she believes progress will only happen in Texas if more people are able to vote.
+Texas Senator Molly Cook said she believes progress will only happen in Texas if more people can vote.

 “I believe in year-round, sustained, targeted voter engagement that meets real needs and supports community cohesion,” Cook, a Democrat, wrote in an email to the Thresher.
 “We will never see the change in Texas that we seek until we increase voter turnout.”